MattGson/Gybson/docs/docs/introduction.md

 Gybson uses standard SQL terms where possible and offers a flexible query API including `filtering on relations`.

-### Native support for soft-deletes

-Managing soft deletes [is hard](https://medium.com/galvanize/soft-deletion-is-actually-pretty-hard-cb434e24825c) but is a vital part of many apps.
-Gybson has native support for soft-deletes.

 ## A simple example

 If your schema is defined as